 A group of several people may submit pre-empaneled papers, meaning that those papers have some connection, no matter how small, and the group would like to share a 50-minute time block for presenting.
 The only difference in the submission process is that person who begins the proposal in the system will need to provide a title and summary for the group as a whole, as well as the email addresses for all co-panelists, who will be contacted separately to provide their information.
 Each person will need to provide an individual biography, summary, and abstract.

 Presenters may choose either 25-minute or 50-minute time blocks, which will include your reading or speech as well as any discussion and questions from (or for!) the audience.
-We’ll match up shorter papers and presentations so that they fill a 50-minute time block; for pre-empaneled papers with more than two presenters, we’ll try to give you extra time on the schedule.
+For pre-empaneled papers with more than two presenters, we’ll give you extra time on the schedule.

 If you’ll be reading from what you’ve prepared in advance, a 6- to 10-page double-spaced paper is about right for the 25-minute time block; assume 2,000 to 3,000 words.
 For a 50-minute time block, assume a little less than twice that to leave time for discussion and to catch your breath or take a drink of water.
 Of course, it depends also on how fast you speak, whether you take time out for explanations, and so on, so determine in advance whether you need to err or the short side to make it to the conclusion during your allotted time.

 As with other types of presentations, you’ll need to choose your focus, as well as a target for how long you’ll need to present your thoughts.
 From there, you’ll need to put together a strong abstract.
 (You don’t have to write a complete paper to turn in; we won’t ask for it at all, unless you’d like to be published in the conference compendium.)